FDio/csit/docs/job_specs/report_iterative/vpp-3n-skx.md

 1c AND 64b AND ndrpdr AND x710 AND drv_avf AND ethip4-ip4scale2m
 2c AND 64b AND ndrpdr AND x710 AND drv_avf AND ethip4-ip4scale2m
 4c AND 64b AND ndrpdr AND x710 AND drv_avf AND ethip4-ip4scale2m
-##### dot1q-ip4base
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND dot1q-ip4base
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND dot1q-ip4base
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND dot1q-ip4base
 ### intel-xxv710
 #### avf
 ##### ethip4-ip4base